Ignacio Corsini: Life and work

 Andrea Corsini, such his real name, was born in Troina, a village in the Enna Province of Sicily, in 1891.
-He was foster son of Soccorza Salomone.
+He was the foster son of Soccorza Salomone.
 Ms. Salomone left Italy for Buenos Aires, Argentina in 1901, and settled in the middle-class Almagro section of the city.
 They settled in Carlos Tejedor, then a small pampas town where Corsini would spend the remainder of his childhood, finding work as an ox cart driver and herdsman.

 Corsini returned in 1907 to the Almagro section of Buenos Aires, where he was influenced by folk singer José Betinotti and a circus performer, José Pacheco.
 Pacheco introduced him to the theatre and to his own daughter, Victoria Pacheco, whom Corsini would marry in 1911.
 He went on to perform in numerous theatre companies and circuses, and in 1912, he was awarded a recording contract by RCA Victor.
 His interpretation of traditional folklore standards earned him singing roles in numerous Argentine films in subsequent years, mostly in period pieces set during Argentina's pastoral 19th century.
 These included: Santos Vega (1916), ¡Federación o muerte!
 (1917) and Milonguita (1922).

 Having never attended a music conservatory, Corsini once attributed his unmistakable falsetto to his bucolic pampas upbringing, recalling that "birds taught me the spontaneity of their singing, without witnesses and in the great scenery of nature."

 Corsini also earned renown as a tango vocalist, however.
 Initially avoiding the genre, he included one tango piece, "Un lamento," in a 1920 album.
 Well received, this recording would remain his sole foray into tango until, in 1922, he was persuaded to premiere "Patotero sentimental" in a sainete (stage comedy), "El bailarín del cabaret."
 Corsini secured his standing in the world of tango by popularizing Juan de Dios Filiberto's soulful milonga, "Caminito," in 1927.
 Written as an ode to what was then an oft-used shortcut in the blue-collar La Boca section of Buenos Aires, "Caminito" remains one of the most recognizable Argentine songs of any genre.